Pantynopants/MediaVault/README.md

 - Junit
 - [Coreservlets-JPA](http://www.coreservlets.com)
 ---
-Also thanks @Ada
+Also thanks @Richard and @Ada
-Feel free to put some issues.
+Feel free to filing an issue :)